StevenMayher/432-2022/classes/class14/README.md

 ## 432-Specific Items

+1. There is a Minute Paper after today's class. **Details to come.**
-1. The Quiz 1 answer sketch is now on our Shared Drive in the Quiz 1 folder, and has been revised to add materials for Questions 2 and 21.
-You should have an email from me (dated 2022-02-23) containing your grade.
-Updated details on how the class did on each item and overall are available on the last page of the Answer Sketch.
-Ask the TAs or on Piazza if you need help understanding something in the Sketch.
-If you have questions about your grade on the Quiz after reviewing the sketch in detail, please let me (Dr. Love) know via direct email to Thomas dot Love at case dot edu, sometime before the Project is due on 2022-03-04 at 9 PM, at which point I will consider Quiz 1 grading closed.
+2. The Quiz 1 answer sketch is now on our Shared Drive in the Quiz 1 folder, and has been revised to add materials for Questions 2 and 21.
+You should have an email from me (sent 2022-02-23) containing your grade.
+See the last page of the Answer Sketch for class-wide results.
+I will close the Quiz 1 grades on 2022-03-04 at 9 PM.
+If you have questions about your grade, please email me before then to ask them.
-2. There is a Minute Paper after today's class. **Details to come.**
+3. The [Course Calendar](https://thomaselove.github.io/432/calendar.html) now shows March at the top.
+January and February are now found at the bottom of the document.
+4. Project B instructions are coming this week. **Details to come.**

 ## Why I use `read_csv()` all the time, and never use `read.csv()` anymore